Boyle Heights immigrants' rights advocate detained by border patrol

-Claudia Rueda was taken into custody while moving her family's car on Thursday, according to the Los Angeles Immigrant Youth Coalition, a group Rueda is active within.
+Claudia Rueda was taken into custody while moving her family's car during a street sweep on Thursday, according to the Los Angeles Immigrant Youth Coalition, a group Rueda is active within.

 Her mother, Teresa Vidal-Jaime, was just released after being cleared of involvement in a drug bust.